Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

    1. .sam (depending on whether the option for deleting sam files was selected)
    2. .bam
    3. .sorted.bam (depending on whether the option for sorting&indexing is selected); The reads are sorted which speeds up downstream processing.
-   4. .sorted.bam.bai (depending on whether the option for sorting&indexing is selected); Many downstream processing tools require this index file.
+   4. .sorted.bam.bai (depending on whether the option for sorting&indexing is selected);
    5. _flagstatreport.txt; Stores some basic information about the alignment.
    6. .bed
    7. .wig